0xAquaWolf/AquaFiles/README.md

 > configs for bootstrapping my Personal Development Enviroment.

-My primary operating system is macOS, but I do use Linux sometimes...(arch, btw!)
+My primary operating system is macOS, but I do use Linux (arch, btw!) sometimes...

 **Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, please open an issue or PR!